On the Brink of Change

 THE WHY BEHIND THE SHIFT

-The impetus for this transition centers on the Global Warming Potential (GWP) targets set by the American Innovation & Manufacturing (AIM) Act, which gave the Environmental Protection Agency the authority to phase down hydrofluorocarbons (HFCs) like R410A, which is currently used on all manufactured residential air conditioners and heat pumps.
+The impetus for this transition centers on the Global Warming Potential (GWP) targets set by the American Innovation & Manufacturing (AIM) Act, which gave the Environmental Protection Agency authority to phase down hydrofluorocarbons (HFCs) such as R410A, currently used in all manufactured residential air conditioners and heat pumps.

-“We’re phasing down R410A, which has a GWP of 2088, and replacing them with lower-GWP refrigerants like R32 and R454B, which have GWPs of 675 and 467, respectively,” says Kimball, who’s company was established in 1968, providing HVAC, electrical repair, installation and maintenance services for residential homes and commercial businesses.
-This phasedown ushers in new challenges, with certain states like California, Washington and New York moving faster than federal schedules due to stricter emissions laws.
+“We’re phasing down R410A, which has a GWP of 2088, and replacing it with lower-GWP refrigerants like R32 and R454B, which have GWPs of 675 and 467, respectively,” says Kimball, whose company was established in 1968, providing HVAC, electrical repair, installation, and maintenance services for residential homes and commercial businesses.
+This phasedown introduces new challenges, with states such as California, Washington, and New York moving faster than federal schedules due to stricter emissions laws.

 blower fans for dissipation.
-He also alerts contractors to expect equipment prices to rise about 20%, driven by necessary electrical redesigns and safety features compared to the usual 7% metal cost increases.
+He also alerts contractors to expect equipment prices to rise by about 20%, driven by necessary electrical redesigns and safety features, rather than the usual 7% increase in metal costs.
 “These extra costs reflect the complexity of redesigning indoor and outdoor components to meet new safety labeling and risk-of-fire protocols,” Kimball says.

 TRAINING AND TOOLS: A NEW PLAYBOOK

 Navigating safety codes and building requirements around A2L refrigerants presents a steep learning curve.
 Kimball acknowledges this is “a complex topic, highly technical and evolving beyond my core expertise,” but urges contractors to stay informed.
-Mechanical room ventilation, refrigerant alarm systems and compliance with new truck refrigerant load limits (maximum 225 pounds per vehicle) are just some of the heightened safety protocols.
+Mechanical room ventilation, refrigerant alarm systems, and compliance with new truck refrigerant load limits (maximum 225 pounds per vehicle) are among the heightened safety protocols.

-New storage rules are coming, too.
-Cylinders holding A2L refrigerants must be kept outside offices and shops, with record-keeping thresholds lowered from 50 pounds to 15 pounds starting in 2028.
+New storage rules are coming as well.
+Cylinders containing A2L refrigerants must be kept outside offices and shops, and record-keeping thresholds will be lowered from 50 pounds to 15 pounds starting in 2028.
 “Updated labeling and safety protocols will be necessary across all equipment,” he says.

-As far as customers are concerned, Kimball addressed the changes in a blog on his website, explaining what the shift means, how costs may differ and what customers can do based on the types of existing systems they have.
+For customers, Kimball addressed the changes in a blog post on his website, explaining what the shift means, how costs may differ, and what customers can do based on the types of existing systems they have.
 Transparency keeps communication lines open with customers and helps to answer any questions or concerns they have, he says.

 While Kimball doesn’t claim to have all the answers, particularly on chillers and VRF systems, he encourages an open exchange of knowledge in the industry.
 Collective expertise will be vital as contractors face these